wp-plugins/spider-event-calendar/readme.txt

 * An option to create categories.
 * Possibility to assign a category for each event.
 * Option of having different colors for each category.
-* Filtering possibility in the front end: when clicking upon the category it will display events of that category only.
+* Filtering possibility in the front end: when clicking upon the category legend it will display events of that category only.
 * Possibility to display multiple events for a single day.
 * Possibility to include custom HTML, e.g. images in the event description.
 * The events of the Upcoming events widget, as well as their sequence and number can be customized from widget area.
+* Possibility of displaying/hiding the category legend below the calendar

 Upgrade to [WordPress Calendar Pro](http://web-dorado.com/products/wordpress-calendar.html) to add features: